muthhus/jcf.github.com/_posts/2010-10-03-pretend-latex.markdown

 ---
 layout: post
 title: Pretend Textile
+description: Every blog needs a style and I've been heavily influenced by producing a lot of LaTeX documents recently.
 ---

 I've been working on a new blogging system recently with the intention of